HarrisonVelascoLHS/IntroToGitPullRequest/README.md

 Hi it's me Harrison!
 I figured out how to mark stuff down.

-Hi it's me again, I figured out how to submit a pull request!
+Hi, this a pull request, I finished the course.